-You are encouraged to read the CUGN Privacy Policy.
+You are encouraged to read the CUGN Privacy Policy found at the CUGN website.

 Please note that we cannot guarantee that academic credit awarded by CUGN will be honored by any other academic institution.
 We are seeking academic accreditation but will remain in application status for a period of time.
-(See Accreditation section below for additional information.)
+(See Accreditation section for additional information.)